-A commission is a work-for-hire arrangement in which an individual, group or organization engages a composer/author to create an original piece of music.
-There are any number of reasons to commission new music, which might include:
+A commissioned work (aka: work-for-hire) is where an individual or organization engages a composer/author to create an original piece of music.

 Bruce is accepting new proposals.
 The cost of each work varies depending on the scope and size of the project, time invested, format upon completion, and expenses occurred.